-join us in Dismantling THE Strong Black woman trope
+join us in REDEFINING THE Strong Black womaN

 … because being strong is not binary.
 You can be doing this and that simultaneously.
 You can be resilient and still have moments when you’re falling apart at the seams.
 You can be vocally resolute while refusing to accept the nonsense being hurled at you in (and out of) the workplace.
 You can be a natural nurturer while not putting your needs on the back burner.
 You can do and be all the things while still embracing your humanness.

 If you’re ready to throw the Strong Black Woman trope back at all the people who are constantly throwing it at you, you’re in the right place at the right time because we want to fill this page with the beautiful faces of Black women daring to do strong differently and we would love for you to join the movement.

 Welcome to Shades of Strong

 Here’s where we’re showcasing and celebrating the strength, resilience and CONTINUAL EVOLUTION OF THE STRONG BLACK WOMAN.
 The SOS Queendom is the shero you never knew you needed.
 We hold Black women accountable with love — accountable for how we see ourselves, treat ourselves, walk through the world, and how we allow others to treat us.
 Our strong comes in many shades, our bounce back game is unparalleled and we are brilliantly magical in a world that often seeks to silence us.
 We’re bringing all of that to the forefront by simply basking in the awesomeness that is the Strong Black Woman, and we would love to have you join on this life altering journey by being a part of the “MY STRONG IS” campaign.

 My Strong is not being afraid to